ju-lewis/Notes/Probability/Topics for Notes.md

 ## Week 4:
 **Sample Solutions**:
 ## Week 5:
+- [ ] When to use Poisson Approximation
 **Sample Solutions**:
 ## Week 6:
 - [ ] Random Variable Transformations (*add to notes*)